 The Group determines whether goodwill and indefinite life intangible assets are impaired at least on an annual basis.
 This requires an estimation of the value in use of the cash-generating units to which the respective asset is allocated.
 Estimating the value in use requires the Group to make an estimate of the expected future cash flows from the cash-generating unit and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
-The carrying amounts of intangible asset and goodwill with indefinite life at 31 December 2020 were KD 4,721 thousand and KD 256,431 thousand respectively (2019: KD 4,721 thousand and KD 254,007 thousand, respectively).
+The carrying amounts of indefinite life intangible assets and goodwill at 31 December 2021 were Nil and KD 35,924 thousand respectively (2020: KD 4,721 thousand and KD 256,431 thousand, respectively).
 More details are given in Notes 8 and 9.